 - Rising intraorbital pressure restricts blood flow and causes optic nerve damage.

-- The process can be thought of as orbital compartment syndrome
+- The process can be thought of as orbital compartment syndrome.

 Diagnostics